Sahaja: Etymology

-Sahajiyas such as Saraha believed that enlightenment could be achieved in this lifetime, by laypersons living in samsara.
-The sahajiyas practiced a form of ritual union which was supposed to bring the female and male elements together in balance.
+Sahajiyas such as Saraha also believed that enlightenment could be achieved in this lifetime, by laypersons living in samsara.
+The sahajiyas also practiced a form of tantric sex which was supposed to bring the female and male elements together in balance.

 Saraha and his disciples were also master practitioners of Mahamudra meditation, and Saraha composed a famous Mahamudra meditation text along with his 'Three Cycles of Doha', a series of yogic songs.
-Sahajiyas also criticized the Hindu caste system.
 Sahajayana Buddhism became very popular in the Pala Empire, especially among commoners.

 One of the classic texts associated with the Sahajiya Buddhists is the Hevajra Tantra.
 The tantra describes four kinds of Joy (ecstasy):

 From Joy there is some bliss, from Perfect Joy yet more.
 From the Joy of Cessation comes a passionless state.
 The Joy of Sahaja is finality.
 The first comes by desire for contact, the second by desire for bliss, the third from the passing of passion, and by this means the fourth [Sahaja] is realized.
 Perfect Joy is samsara [mystic union].
 The Joy of Cessation is nirvana.
 Then there is a plain Joy between the two.
 Sahaja is free of them all.
-For there is neither desire nor absence of desire, nor a middle to be obtained.

-The siddha, Indrabhuti, wrote a commentary on Sahaja teachings called the Sahajasiddhipaddhati.
+For there is neither desire nor absence of desire, nor a middle to be obtained.The siddha, Indrabhuti, wrote a commentary on Sahaja teachings called the Sahajasiddhipaddhati.